Ziva David: Tali

-Reception and impact
+Reception

 General

 Though viewers were initially wary of Sasha Alexander's replacement, Cote de Pablo received "huge praise" over the years for her portrayal of Ziva David, later winning an ALMA Award and an Imagen Award.
 In 2013, E-Poll Market Research released the results of a study naming the top 10 most appealing celebrities in America.
 De Pablo was ranked third, behind only actresses Betty White and Sandra Bullock.
 Other figures on the list included de Pablo's co-star, Pauley Perrette (Abby Sciuto), British singer Adele, and Olympian Gabby Douglas.

 Entertainment Weekly included Ziva in its compile of "29 Female TV Characters You'd Date", placing her at number 17, and Postnoon included her in its list of "The sexiest cops on TV".
 In December 2011, TVLine announced Ziva as the winner of its "Ultimate Female Law-Enforcement Crushes Bracket Tournament".
 The tournament consisted of 64 nominated female characters from police procedural shows and several single-elimination rounds, garnering nearly one million votes by the end.
 Mary Edwards from the Reasons to be Beautiful Magazine published a list of "5 Great Female TV Characters of 2011" and wrote, "If any woman could have ended up a cold, emotionless killing machine, [Ziva]'d be a top candidate.
 But she's not ...
 She learns what it's like to have compassion and loyalty.
 She grows up.
 As an immigrant, she faces prejudice and racism, but she handles it with poise."